Hurricane Idalia path and timeline: When and where meteorologists project the storm will hit Florida

 Earlier, the National Weather Service warned, "The risk continues to increase for life-threatening storm surge and dangerous hurricane-force winds along portions of the west coast of Florida and the Florida Panhandle beginning as early as late Tuesday."

-As the agency noted, storm surge watches and hurricane watches were in effect for large portions of the west coast of Florida and the Florida Panhandle.
+As the agency noted, storm surge watches and hurricane watches were in effect for large portions of the Gulf Coast of Florida.

 The weather service said coastal areas as far south as Cape Sable, in the Everglades, and the Florida Keys could see storm surges of up to two or three feet above ground level as Idalia approaches.
 Storm surge threats increase for coastal areas further up the coast, with meteorologists estimating potential surges of up to 11 feet for much of northwestern Florida and into the Panhandle.